zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-As last step we also need to extend our `get` utility function to return the
-right pointer if a const object is requested:
+As the last step, we also need to extend our `get` utility function to return the right pointer if a const object is requested:

 ```cpp
 template <typename T>